paymill/paymill-java/README.md

 ```
 This method throws an ApiException if there is no client under the given id.

+*Important*: If you use a nested object (e.g. ` paymet = transaction.getClient().getPayments().get(0) ` ) you should always "refresh", as the nested object will contain only the id, and all other properties will be null.

 ### Retrieving lists

 To retrieve a list you may simply use the list() method: